Back to Back Issues Page

 Having access to an unlimited water supply for home and garden for most of the year is in itself a great blessing.

-Caring for yourself, for the family and protecting Mother Earth is our slogan; create a mini cyan zone in your space.
-We have found it enormously satisfying and are absolutely certain it is the core reason that in our eighth decade we need to take absolutely no medication.
+Caring for yourself, the family and protecting Mother Earth is our slogan; create a mini cyan zone in your space.
+We have found it enormously satisfying and are absolutely certain it is the core reason that in the wrong half of our eighth decade we need to take absolutely no medication.

-"It is better to understand little than to misunderstand a lot."
+"It is better to comprehend little than to misunderstand a lot."

 — ANATOLE FRANCE